-4.4.1 HIPAA Authorization Forms/Language.
-Unless a Relying Institution provides its own HIPAA authorization form/language, and subject to Section 4.4.3, a Reviewing IRB/Reviewing IRB Institution performing Ceded Review or an Exemption Determination on behalf of a Relying Institution that is a HIPAA Covered Entity will provide a HIPAA authorization form/language meeting the requirements of 45 CFR 164.508(b) and (c) as necessary to permit the use and disclosure of Protected Health Information (“PHI”) (defined in Exhibit A) for the Research.
-A Relying Institution will notify the Reviewing IRB/Reviewing IRB Institution of any Local Considerations (defined below) that require a HIPAA authorization form/language to be separate from any consent documents for the Research; in the absence of any such Local Considerations, the Reviewing IRB/Reviewing IRB Institution may (but is not required to) merge the HIPAA authorization form/language into the consent documents.
-If a Reviewing IRB/Reviewing IRB Institution identifies concerns about the content of a HIPAA authorization form/language provided by a Relying Institution as may affect the rights or welfare of Research participants, the Relying Institution will work with the Reviewing IRB/Reviewing IRB Institution to address such concerns.
-A Reviewing IRB/Reviewing IRB Institution is under no obligation to review the content of a HIPAA authorization form/language provided by a Relying Institution unless such HIPAA authorization form/language will be merged into the consent documents, and even in the circumstance of merged documents is under no obligation to ensure that a HIPAA authorization form/language provided by a Relying Institution meets the requirements of 45 CFR 164.508(b) and (c).
+4.4.1 HIPAA Authorization Forms/Sections.
+Unless a Relying Institution provides its own HIPAA authorization form/section, and subject to Section 4.4.3, a Reviewing IRB/Reviewing IRB Institution performing Ceded Review or an Exemption Determination on behalf of a Relying Institution that is a HIPAA Covered Entity will provide a HIPAA authorization form/section meeting the requirements of 45 CFR 164.508(b) and (c) as necessary to permit the use and disclosure of Protected Health Information (“PHI”) (defined in Exhibit A) for the Research.
+A Relying Institution will notify the Reviewing IRB/Reviewing IRB Institution of any Local Considerations or Other Considerations (each as defined below) that require a HIPAA authorization form/section to be separate from any consent documents for the Research; in the absence of any such Local Considerations or Other Considerations, the Reviewing IRB/Reviewing IRB Institution may (but is not required to) merge the HIPAA authorization form/section into the consent documents.
+If a Reviewing IRB/Reviewing IRB Institution identifies concerns about the content of a HIPAA authorization form/section provided by a Relying Institution as may affect the rights or welfare of Research participants, the Relying Institution will work with the Reviewing IRB/Reviewing IRB Institution to address such concerns.
+A Reviewing IRB/Reviewing IRB Institution is under no obligation to review the content of a HIPAA authorization form/section provided by a Relying Institution unless such HIPAA authorization form/section will be merged into the consent documents, and even in the circumstance of merged documents is under no obligation to ensure that a HIPAA authorization form/section provided by a Relying Institution meets the requirements of 45 CFR 164.508(b) and (c).

 4.4.2 HIPAA Waivers/Alterations of Authorization.
-Unless a Relying Institution provides documentation that it has reviewed or obtained third-party review of a request for a HIPAA waiver/alteration of authorization, and subject to Section 4.4.3, a Reviewing IRB performing Ceded Review or an Exemption Determination on behalf of a Relying Institution that is a HIPAA Covered Entity will review in accordance with 45 CFR 164.512(i)(1)(i) and (i)(2) a request for a HIPAA waiver/alteration of authorization in connection with the Research.
-A Relying Institution will notify the Reviewing IRB of any Local Considerations that could prevent the Reviewing IRB from approving a request for a HIPAA waiver/alteration of authorization with respect to the Relying Institution.
+Unless a Relying Institution provides documentation that it has obtained or will obtain a HIPAA waiver/alteration of authorization, and subject to Section 4.4.3, a Reviewing IRB performing Ceded Review or an Exemption Determination on behalf of a Relying Institution that is a HIPAA Covered Entity will review in accordance with 45 CFR 164.512(i)(1)(i) and (i)(2) a request for a HIPAA waiver/alteration of authorization in connection with the Research.
+A Relying Institution will notify the Reviewing IRB of any Local Considerations or Other Considerations that could prevent the Reviewing IRB from approving a request for a HIPAA waiver/alteration of authorization with respect to the Relying Institution.
+A Reviewing IRB/Reviewing IRB Institution is under no obligation to ensure that a HIPAA waiver/alteration of authorization obtained by the Relying Institution or the documentation of such provided by the Relying Institution meets the requirements of 45 CFR 164.512(i)(1)(i) and (i)(2).